anumdamani/anumdamani/README.md

 ###

 - 👋 Hi!
 My name is Anum Damani.
+- 🐻 I am pursuing a Master of Applied Statistics & Data Science at UCLA.
+Go Bruins!
-- ⚡ I earned my Bachelor of Science degree in Statistics & Data Science from UC Santa Barbara.
+- ☀️ I earned my Bachelor of Science degree in Statistics & Data Science from UC Santa Barbara.
 - 🌱 I'm interested in data analytics and machine learning.
+- 🎨 Fun fact: I love to do art.
 - 📫 You can reach me via email at anumdamani@gmail.com or LinkedIn: https://www.linkedin.com/in/anumdamani/